glpi-project/docdev/source/plugins/hooks.rst

    Before an item is deleted (moved to trash), allow to edit ``input`` property, setting it to false will stop the process.

 ``item_delete``
-   After an item is moved to tash.
+   After an item is moved to trash.

 ``autoinventory_information``
-   After an automated inventory has occured
+   After an automated inventory has occurred

 ``item_transfer``
-   When an item is transfered from an entity to another
+   When an item is transferred from an entity to another

 ``item_can``
    .. versionadded:: 9.2